carterjbastian/blog/content/post/carter_readme.md

 ## Miscellaneous Quirks
 * I am a pretty emoji-heavy writer. 🤷 I think you can tell a lot about a company by their library of custom slack emojis<sup>[[4]](#FN4)</sup>.

 * **Certain office spaces make me hella uncomfortable**.
 I get panic-y in closed office spaces, assigned desks, and cubicles.
-I like working more in spaces that are more open and have constant background noise.
+I like working more in spaces that are open and have constant background noise.

 * **I work best in coffee shops**.
 If I'm not in the office, I'm probably at Starbucks.